ralmogezwi/AirbnbDashboard/README.md

 🔍 Data Insights: Visualize key correlations and trends with intuitive graphs.

-🌐 User-Friendly Interface: Seamlessly explore and interact with the app, designed with simplicity and functionality in mind.

 ### How to run it on your own machine

 1. Install the requirements